Silicone Hydrogel Contact Lenses

 Silicone hydrogel contacts can help some wearers who need a breathable lens for longer days.
 Since the material allows more oxygen to reach the eye, your eye doctor might discuss it if you wear contacts from morning to evening.

-What Should You Review Before Switching To Silicone Hydrogel Contacts?
+What Should You Review Before Switching to Silicone Hydrogel Contacts?

 Switching to silicone hydrogel contacts should happen with your eye doctor's approval.
 Even if the power looks the same, the lens material, curve, diameter, thickness, surface feel, and replacement schedule can differ.